Regional CR Programs

 In Spain our Spanish team has an established calendar of events that support the local community.
 These activities range from an annual charity breakfast in aid of local Cancer support organizations, to food donations, IT equipment donations and regular blood drives for which we have recently received an award.

-In 2011, CSC Spain funded the implementation of a carpooling platform for employees.
+CSC Spain funded the implementation of a carpooling platform for employees.
 Users can access the web tool freely to locate vehicles from their area doing the same trip at the same time or can opt to offer space in their own vehicle.
 This solution has removed cars from the roads, generated cost savings for employees and contributes to reduced environmental impact.

 In South Africa (SA), CSC focuses on building firm foundations on which learners can build their future science and technology careers.
 Many barriers to learning and teaching mathematics and science exist in our country.
 Our corporate responsibility (CR) initiatives are aimed at reducing these barriers and fostering a love for mathematics and science from a young age.
 In doing so, we hope to build a future generation of innovators, with the skills to find solutions to the challenges faced by our country.